valerianoalmondo/playingWithSpringBoot/README.md

 ## Project Overview

-- Creating diagram to understand the whole picture of project in my mind: http://draw.io.
+- Creating diagram to understand the whole picture of the project in my mind: http://draw.io.

 <img src="https://user-images.githubusercontent.com/70283310/149668911-ecf5eeef-c3a8-4805-b61e-53ec906a1d1e.png">